 - 1 scoop protein powder, or the amount recommended on the label

-- 8 ounces liquid (water, milk, diluted fruit juice), or the amount recommended on the protein powder label
+- 8 oz liquid (water, milk, diluted fruit juice), or the amount recommended on the protein powder label

 - 1 large handful of fresh baby spinach leaves

-- 2 tablespoons nuts/seeds (your preference of almond butter, chopped almonds, ground chia seeds, ground flaxseed, or peanut butter), if desired
+- 2 Tbsp nuts/seeds (your preference of almond butter, chopped almonds, ground chia seeds, ground flaxseed or peanut butter), if desired

 - Optional: cubed or crushed ice

 - Place all ingredients except sweetener and ice in a large blender and use a high setting to mix until the powder is dissolved, and all ingredients are puréed until smooth.